 - Set up a payment method between the tenant and the landlord (myself)

-Now, I have a nice family occupying the property and I’m crossing my fingers that no catastrophic events happen anytime soon.
+Now, I have a nice family occupying the property.
+I’m crossing my fingers that no catastrophic events happen anytime soon.

 Final Thoughts on Becoming a Landlord

-Becoming a landlord isn’t for everyone.
+Being a landlord isn’t for everyone.
 There are a lot of ins and outs of real estate investment that you need to be aware of.
-I tried to gain as much knowledge from others as I could before jumping into this and I’d suggest the same to anyone else.
+I did my best to gain as much knowledge from others before jumping into the rental market.
+I’d suggest the same to anyone else.
 The more you know, the better prepared you’ll be if anything happens.

 That being said, owning an investment property doesn’t mean you need to deal with the tenants if things go wrong.
 Go ahead and hire a management company and they’ll take that responsibility off your hands!
 They’ll also take a rake, typically 10% off the top!